TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/forms_advanced.md

 Try making a hidden field in your form (or nested form) that has the same name as your checkboxes or dropdown but only contains the value `""`.
 Now you'll get that attribute to show up in your `params` hash no matter what and you can handle deleting the records however you'd like appropriate.

-Sometimes [Rails helper methods will do it for you](https://api.rubyonrails.org/v8.0.0/classes/ActionView/Helpers/FormHelper.html#method-i-checkbox-label-Gotcha), but make sure you know what your form is actually submitting (if anything) if you deselect all options!
+Sometimes [Rails helper methods will insert hidden fields for you](https://api.rubyonrails.org/v8.0.0/classes/ActionView/Helpers/FormHelper.html#method-i-checkbox-label-Gotcha), but make sure you know what your form is actually submitting (if anything) if you deselect all options!

 ### Assignment